A Comparison of Categories of Nori Motivic Sheaves: Voevodsky motives and sheaves of geometric origin

-corresponding to~\eqref{eq:DAct(X,B)_to_DAct(X',B')} under the identifications of Corollary~\ref{cor:Dbgeo=DAct(Btialg)} is an equivalence. \end{lem} \begin{proof} The canonical equivalence $D_{\sigma}(X) \xrightarrow{\sim} D_{\sigma'}(X')$ allows us to view both categories in the statement as full subcategories of $D_{\sigma'}(X')$, and we claim that their essential images coincide.
+\begin{proof} The canonical equivalence $D_{\sigma}(X) \xrightarrow{\sim} D_{\sigma'}(X')$ allows us to view both categories in the statement as full subcategories of $D_{\sigma'}(X')$, and we claim that their essential images coincide.
 To this end, it suffices to check that each category contains the generators of the other one.

 In one direction, given a proper morphism of $k$-varieties $p \colon Y \rightarrow X$, let $p' \colon Y' \rightarrow X'$ denote the proper morphism of $k'$-varieties obtained by base-change to $k'$: it fits into the Cartesian square